mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 ### bool HasLock([ShareTypes ShareType](/reference/datagate/datagate-common/share-types.html))

 Determines whether the ADG object has a lock of the specified type.

+#### Remarks
+This method is used to check if the ADG object has a lock of the specified type.
+The ShareType parameter specifies the type of lock to check for, which can be read, write, or other types of locks.
+This can be useful for managing concurrent access to the object.

 ```cs
 bool HasLock(ShareTypes ShareType)